dtran44/README-Generator/README.md

 # Professional README generator

 ## Description
-To create a README generator that makes it more efficient for the user to create
+To create a README generator that allows the user to generate REAMEs more efficiently

 ## Table of Contents
 - [Description](#description)